Classics 330/HSTAM 330: The Age of Augustus

 - Coursepack with readings from K. Chisholm and J. Ferguson, edd.
 Rome.
 The Augustan Age.
 Oxford 1981.
 This will be available at Univ.
-Bookstore with other texts (and I will probably also provide a scanned copy, but I strongly encourage you to obtain a hardcopy of the coursepack if at all possible.
+Bookstore with other texts.
+But for your convenience, I'm making scanned pdf's of this available HERE.
+But this is NOT meant to be a substitute for having the hardcopy!]

 - A.H.M.
 Jones.
 Augustus.
 New York and London 1970.

 - P. Zanker.
 The Power of Images in the Age of Augustus.
 Alan Shapiro, trans.
 Michigan 1988.

 - A. Wallace-Hadrill.
 Augustan Rome.
 Bristol Classical Press 2018 (2nd edition).

 Requirements: 1) Regular class attendance is strongly urged (5%)

 - Midterm (25%) and Final Examination (30%) Both exams will consist of short answer and brief essay questions; both exams will be administered through Canvas with generous time frames for completion (at least a day).
 While the final exam will focus principally on material covered in the second half of the course, familiarity with the issues covered in the first half will be assumed.
 CLICK HERE FOR A DESCRIPTION OF THE FINAL EXAMINATON